fpetrakov/quizer/README.md

 Question="What is my name?"
 Answer="Fedya"
 ```
-2. Run quizer and pass path to questions.ini file
+2. Run quizer and pass path to .ini file
 ```console
 quizer /path/to/questions.ini
 ```